Citizenship

 Yes

-Both countries of citizenship recognise the dual national’s rights and responsibilities in relation to each other
+Both countries recognise and intercount the dual national’s rights and responsibilities

 Yes

-fulfilment of civic responsibilities in one country does not count in the other
+No, civic duties in one country don’t count in the other

-Health care.
-Citizenship of an EU country permits to apply to public medical institutions of the union and use medical services free of charge or at reduced prices.
+2. Health care.
+Citizenship of an EU country permits one to apply to public medical institutions of the union and use medical services free of charge or at reduced prices.

-Moving to another country.
+4. Moving to another country.
 Dual citizens can choose to live in a country with a warmer climate, better ecology, more attractive fiscal system and broader opportunities for doing business.
-Citizenship of the Caribbean allows you to go on vacation to a warm country at any time.
-With a Maltese passport, you can choose any EU country to live in.

 benefits of dual citizenship